gaf3/cnc-forge/GitHub.md

   - body: /approve
 ```

-Whatever is in that dict is sent to the GitHub API as teh payload, so you can add fields based on the
+Whatever is in that dict is sent to the GitHub API as t=he payload, so you can add fields based on the
 [API Documentation](https://docs.github.com/en/rest/issues/comments#create-an-issue-comment)

 Note: This is done only during the "Commit" action.
 "Try" doesn't do anything with it.

 ## change

-In a `change` block, a `github` block tells the CnC Forge how to grab code to make changes.
+In a `change` block, a `github` block tells the CnC Forge how to grab content.
 So it has addtional
 fields, but not as many as `code` and they don't do as much.

 ### branch